 Of course, this owner was concerned.
 He couldn’t afford to lose all these referrals.
 How would he recover?

 He was being held, hostage!

-But he has a heck of a sales manager ?
+But he has a heck of a sales manager.
 She is AMAZING!
-I knew that, with her leadership, the support of a sales process, and the RoadMap to Referrals program, that the reps who were going to “shift” into that territory would not miss a beat on their sales message and service delivery.
+I knew that, with her leadership, the support of a sales process, and the Roadmap to Referrals program, the reps who were going to “shift” into that territory would not miss a beat on their sales message and service delivery.

-How to do you even begin to THINK about making a change like this?
+How do you even begin to THINK about making a change like this?

 1. Create a tactical plan

-When you let go any person there has to be a plan.
+When you let go of any person there has to be a plan.
 The plan this company executed was impeccable.
-It listed all the referral sources, the contact names, the time they were to be contacted and by which team member.
+It listed all the referral sources, the contact names, the time they were to be contacted, and by which team member.